mathjax/MathJax-website/_posts/2017/2017-03-31-cdn-shutting-down.md

 **[Updated 2017/04/18]** The code for the redirect can be [found on GitHub](https://github.com/mathjax/cdn-redirect).

 **Note** This is a temporary stopgap.
 While most sites should continue to work as usual, this will not work in all edge cases, e.g., custom configurations with hard-coded references to `cdn.mathjax.org`, sites with security policies that whitelist only `cdn.mathjax.org`, poorly synchronized code.

+Additionally, end users with browser extensions that block scripts broadly may have allowed scripts from `cdn.mathjax.org` and will have to allow scripts from `cdnjs.cloudflare.com` for the redirect to work.

 We recommend switching to another CDN provider or your own copy of MathJax as soon as possible.